 Implementation Program Progress/Effectiveness Applicability in the 2023-2031 Housing Element developing low-cost housing to appropriate government and non-profit organizations for assistance.
-Those provisions of the City's ordinance which support affordable housing (e.g., second dwellings, group hous- ing, density bonuses), will be made available to the public in the form of "an affordable housing information brochure".
-This brochure will in- clude information from the Housing Needs Study completed for the City in July 2005.
-Timing : Continuous coordination, as necessary, and completion of the brochure in 2016.
-Responsibility : City Manager, Planning and Building Departments Funding : General Fund identify affordable housing providers and opportunities.
-Effectiveness: To incentivize ADU devel- opment, Mt.
-Shasta has an ongoing pro- gram to lower and eliminate fees for ADU applications and construction that started in 2018.
+Those provisions of the City's ordinance which support affordable housing (e.g., second dwellings, group housing, density bonuses), will be made available to the public in the form of "an affordable housing information brochure".
+This brochure will include information from the Housing Needs Study completed for the City in July 2005.
+Timing: Continuous coordination, as necessary, and completion of the brochure in 2016.
+Responsibility: City Manager, Planning and Building Departments Funding: General Fund identify affordable housing providers and opportunities.
+Effectiveness: To incentivize ADU development, Mt.
+Shasta has an ongoing program to lower and eliminate fees for ADU applications and construction that started in 2018.
 Since the program's launch: At least 3 ADUs applications received & building permits issued.
 Program HO-3.4.3: To support the development of housing affordable to extremely low-income households, the City shall continue to seek and pursue state and federal funds annually, or as funding becomes available; and grant priority to projects that include units affordable to extremely low-income households.
 Timing: Seek funding annually to assist extremely low-income households.
-Responsibility: City Manager Funding: General Fund Progress: The City has researched the area for non-profit housing developers, however, the City has not found any that are considering the development of SROs in Mt.
+Responsibility: City Manager Funding: General Fund Progress: The City has researched the area for non-profit housing developers; however, the City has not found any that are considering the development of SROs in Mt.
 Shasta at this time.
-The City will continue to monitor this situation support development of units affordable to extremely low income households.
+The City will continue to monitor this situation and support development of units affordable to extremely low income households.
 Effectiveness: The City reviews grant programs and notice of funding availability, however there is limited staff to evaluate when funding is applicable and to be able to apply for and implement programs.
-Continue and modify per Pro- gram HO-5.1.4.
+Continue and modify per Program HO-5.1.4.
 Program HO-3.5.1 : At the time of adoption of any new mitigation fees, the City shall consider the housing needs of low- and moderate- income households.
 Provisions shall be included for potential fee reductions or other cost reductions for projects where 25 percent or more of the Progress: The City has adopted new mitigation fees during this Housing Element planning period.
-Continue and as part of Program HO-2.3.3.